sgladkoff/goldpan/docs/perfectionist.md

 ![perf12](perfN12.png)

-If you've set the task to be a **Translation**, then the **Target** field in the task file will be empty, and the attendee will be required to fill it in.
+If you've set the task to be a **Translation**, then the **Your Input** field in the task file will be empty, and the attendee will be required to fill it in.
 If you've set **Editing**, it will be filled with text for the attendee to edit.

 ![perf13](perfN13.png)